 Maryland Charity Number: Your organization should be in good standing with the Maryland Secretary of State which means you should have a Charity Number (we ask for it in our application).
 See sos.maryland.gov/charity and inquire early if you are just starting the process.

 Maryland Department of Assessments and Taxation: Your organization should be in good standing with the Maryland Department of Assessments and Taxation (you will need to provide your number when you complete our application).
 See www.dat.maryland.gov.

-Financial Statements: All organizations must provide the financial statements requested in the application, which include (1) Operating Budget, and (2) Budget to Actual Income and Expenses.
+Financial Statements: All organizations must provide the financial statements requested in the application, including a current Operating Budget.
 In addition, we ask for a Financial Review or Audited Financial Statement if your organization has that.
-If not, and for smaller organizations, we ask for a Statement of Financial Activities (income and expenses) and a Statement of Financial Position (balance sheet).
+If not, and for smaller organizations, we ask for a Statement of Financial Activities (income and expenses) and a Statement of Financial Position (assets and liabilities).

-Our Mission: Your program or project must be responsive to our mission, which seeks to improve the quality of life for women and families in Anne Arundel County.
+Our Mission: Your program/project must be responsive to our mission, which sis to improve the quality of life for women and families in Anne Arundel County.
 That is our grantmaking focus and therefore should also be the focus, not just a side benefit, of your proposal.

 In Anne Arundel County: We only fund programs or projects which provide benefits or services to women and/or families located in Anne Arundel County.

 An organization may submit only one application.
 Although an organization may apply for more than one type of grant in its application, it may only receive one grant.
-See the Grant Program page for the types of grants we are offering for the 2021 grant cycle/year (July 1, 2021 to June 30, 2022).
+See Our Grants Program for the types of grants we are offering for the 2021 grant cycle (July 1, 2021 to June 30, 2022).

 Have you been funded by us before?
 Funding for an organization is limited to three consecutive grant cycles after which the organization becomes ineligible for the following two grant cycles.